chrisl8/Orac/Readme.md

 Install image using the Raspberry Pi Imager.

-I plugged into Ethernet, so it didn't ask about Wifi or network setup.
+I plugged into Ethernet, so it didn't ask about Wi-Fi or network setup.

 Select "No Backend"